SyneRBI/SIRF-SuperBuild/README.md

 Additionally we run the script `first_run.sh` which

 1. changes some settings of the gnome desktop environment
 2. compacts the size of the appliance.
-This step involves filling the virtual hard drive with an enourmous file followed by its removal.
+This step involves filling the virtual hard drive with an enormous file followed by its removal.

 Users are **not required** to run the `first_run.sh` script.
+However, you then probably want to run the `configure_gnome.sh`script which does the gnome configuration.